vuminhtue/SMU_R_Visualization/README.md

 # Programming with R: Basic & Advanced

+This is the workshop I conduct at Clemson University for CITI's workshop series for every semester.

 This repository generates the corresponding course website based on the original templates from [The Carpentries](https://carpentries.org/).